JetBrains/kotlin-web-site/docs/reference/generics.md

 }
 ```

-To fix this, we have to declare objects of type `Source<? extends Object>` that is sort of meaningless, because we can call all the same methods on such a variable, as before, so there's no value added by the more complex type.
+To fix this, we have to declare objects of type `Source<? extends Object>`, which is sort of meaningless, because we can call all the same methods on such a variable as before, so there's no value added by the more complex type.
 But the compiler does not know that.

 In Kotlin, there is a way to explain this sort of thing to the compiler.
 This is called **declaration-site variance**: we can annotate the **type parameter** `T` of Source to make sure that it is only **returned** (produced) from members of `Source<T>`, and never consumed.
 To do this we provide the **out** modifier: